Jocker666z/vgm2flac/README.md

 * zxtune: https://zxtune.bitbucket.io/

 Help is available at the bottom of the page for the installation of dependencies that are generally not present on the official repositories of the largest GNU/Linux distributions.

+## Decode, compress, tag & ReplayGain
+`flac metaflac mac opusenc rsgain wavpack wvtag`

+* metaflac: used for tag & ReplayGain
+* rsgain: used for ReplayGain https://github.com/complexlogic/rsgain

+These dependencies are all optional.
+But are highly recommended, especially `flac`, `metaflac` & `rsgain`.

 ## Use & description
 Simply launch vgm2flac command in directory with vgm files supported.